 Educate Yourself with Self-Help Books and Research

 Educate yourself on mental health.
-Read books which can help you to understand what you are going through and what you can do.
-You don't have to follow only one book or subscribe to one specific method, but be selective and eclectic, implement ideas from a wide variety of sources--this can help you to put pieces of the puzzle in your personal mental health recovery together and implement and maintain a realistic plan.
+Read books that can help you understand what you are going through and what you can do.
+You don't have to follow only one book or subscribe to one specific method; be selective and eclectic, and implement ideas from a wide variety of sources.
+This can help you put pieces in your personal mental health recovery puzzle in place, and implement and maintain a realistic plan.

 Coaching for Mental Health

 for those with ADHD

 , or bipolar disorder is another useful adjunctive approach to mental health recovery.
 A coach is there to give support, provide practical suggestions and encouragement, and provide reminders to help keep clients on track.
 Coaches may communicate with clients by phone, virtually through Skype or some other video application, by email, or in person.